open-telemetry/opentelemetry-ruby/website_docs/configuring_automatic_instrumentation.md

 weight: 5
 ---

 Automatic instrumentation in ruby is done via instrumentation packages, and most commonly, the `opentelemetry-instrumentation-all` package.
-These are alled Instrumentation Libraries.
+These are called Instrumentation Libraries.

 For example, if you are using Rails and enable instrumentation, your running Rails app will automatically generate telemetry data for inbound requests to your controllers.

 ### Configuring all instrumentation libraries

-The recommended way to use instrumentation libraries is to simply use the `opentelemetry-instrumentation-all` package:
+The recommended way to use instrumentation libraries is to use the `opentelemetry-instrumentation-all` package:

 ```console
 gem 'opentelemetry-sdk'